-How to Buy a Best Motorcycle Insurance in India
+How to Buy the Best Motorcycle Insurance in India

-Motorcycle is a two wheeler which is powered by an engine to be driven on roads with the help of mechanical energy generated from the engine.
-Motorcycle was created by adding motor to the cycle in the year 1885 by Daimler Reitwagen and is often referred to as “the father of the motorcycle”.
-Motorcycle insurance was introduced in India with the Motor vehicles act, 1938 and third party insurance was made mandatory for any motorcycle to ply in public places.
+The motorcycle is a two-wheeler that is powered by an engine to be driven on roads with the help of mechanical energy generated from the engine.
+The motorcycle was created by adding a motor to the cycle in the year 1885 by Daimler Reitwagen and is often referred to as “the father of the motorcycle”.
+Motorcycle insurance was introduced in India with the Motor vehicles act 1988, and third-party insurance was made mandatory for any motorcycle to ply in public places.

-- Third party motorcycle insurance: Third party motorcycle insurance covers the loss of life or bodily injury or third party property damage in case of accident involving the insured motorcycle.
-The third party death claims are awarded by the honorable courts and the insurance companies are complied, while the property damage claims are settled directly by the insurance companies up to the maximum limit mentioned in the policy copy.
+- Third party motorcycle insurance: Third-party motorcycle insurance covers the loss of life or bodily injury or third party property damage in case of an accident involving the insured motorcycle.
+The third party death claims are awarded by the honorable courts and the insurance companies are complied with, while the property damage claims are settled directly by the insurance companies like universal sompo india assurance up to the maximum limit mentioned in the policy copy.

-Third party motorcycle insurance is mandatory by law for every motorcycle plying in public places without which the owner/driver of the motorcycle would be fined or imprisoned.
-The premium for third party motorcycle insurance would be decided by the Insurance regulatory and development authority of India (IRDAI) depending in many factors such as the previous year GWP, previous year loss ratio etc. IRDA may change the third party motorcycle insurance rates each year and the same would be followed by all the insurance companies.
+Third-party motorcycle insurance is mandatory by law for every motorcycle plying in public places without which the owner/driver of the motorcycle would be fined or imprisoned.
+The premium for third party motorcycle insurance would be decided by the Insurance regulatory and development authority of India (IRDAI) depending on many factors such as the previous year's GWP, the previous year's loss ratio, etc. IRDA may change the third party motorcycle insurance rates each year and the same would be followed by all the insurance companies.

 What is covered Under Motorcycle Insurance Policy?